Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor (2026)

 Sources

-• Aave V3 documentation — aTokens (interest accrues into the balance; balanceOf grows) and variableDebtTokens (outstanding debt + accrued interest)
+• Aave — Aave V3 documentation: aTokens (interest accrues into the balance, balanceOf grows), variableDebtTokens (outstanding debt plus accrued interest), the scaled-balance/index design, and the Health Factor with per-reserve liquidation thresholds.

 Editorial disclaimer